AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 1. Populate the empty grouped product with simple products.
 1. Create an empty grouped product and associate the simple products.

+   When you associate simple products to the grouped product, the sort order attribute (`position`) in the payload is required and is used by the frontend to display the associated products in a desired order.

-When creating grouped products in the Adobe Commerce Admin, It is recommended that simple products are created first.
+When creating grouped products from the Adobe Commerce Admin, create the simple products first.
 When you are ready to create the grouped product, associate the simple products by assigning them to the grouped product in one batch.

-The sort order attribute in the payload is required and is used by the frontend for displaying the associated products in a desired order.

 ## Who is this video for?